 Medication includes as needed medications (Epi-Pen, Albuterol, i.e.) and/or over the counter medications or creams (Tylenol, topical Hydrocortisone, i.e.).
 Prior to adminstering medication(s) at school, the following must be met:

-- Medication Authorization form must be completed by a parent/guardian and the child's health care provider OR the parent/guardian completes the form and attaches the health care provider's order for the medication.
-Medication orders must be for the current school year (2020 - 2021).
+- Medication Authorization form must be completed by a parent/guardian and the child's health care provider OR the parent/guardian completes the form and the health care provider's medication order is attached.
+Medication orders must be for the current school year (2021 - 2022).

 - All medications must be in the original labeled container with the student's name, medication name, dosage, and time of administration.